 - A teaspoonful of turmeric powder with a glass of milk twice a day is very effective for the asthma treatment.

-- Anjeer (Dry Figs) help to clear mucous from the bronchial tubes and are therefore a valuable remedy for asthma.
+- Anjeer (Dry Figs) help to clear mucus from the bronchial tubes and are therefore a valuable remedy for asthma.
 Dry figs give comfort to the patient by draining off the phlegm.

 - 5 grams of Amla (Indian gooseberry) or dry powder mixed with 1 teaspoonful of honey forms an effective medicinal expectorant and tonic.
 Take it twice a day.